-Since shot at ISO3200, there is definitely some noise in the picture you took.
-Frankly, that is unavoidable with current technology, but there are quite a few things you can do to at least mitigate the noise in the photo caused by the high ISO and long shutter speed.
-One of those methods is long exposure noise reduction.
-Long exposure noise reduction is available on all DSLRs.
+As you shot the picture at ISO 3200, some noise is noticeable in the image.
+While noise is unavoidable with current camera technology, there are ways to minimize its appearance, especially when using high ISO and long shutter speed.
+One such technique is long exposure noise reduction, which is available on all DSLRs.

 Best Time in August & September

 The best time for Milky Way photography is during the new moon phase when the sky is at its darkest.